-One of the dermatological trends that I am very glad that has caught on in recent years is sunscreen becoming a staple in the skincare routine of most people.
-UV rays from the sun, as we have covered before in this blog), is one of the biggest extrinsic cause of aging.
-UV rays from the sun are also a risk factor for skin cancer and we have seen celebrities such as Hugh Jackman and Caitlyn Jenner sharing PSAs advocating the diligent use of sunscreen following their surgeries for skin cancer.
+One of the dermatological trends that has caught on in recent years is sunscreen becoming a staple in the skincare routine formost.
+UV rays from the sun is one of the biggest extrinsic cause of aging aand a risk factor for skin cancer.
+Celebrities like Hugh Jackman and Caitlyn Jenner are now advocating the diligent use of sunscreen following their skin cancer surgeries.

 Hugh Jackman shares his journey with skin cancer and advice to wear sunscreen on his Instagram

 Caitlyn Jenner was confirmed to have basal cell carcinoma, just like Hugh Jackman.
 Basal cell carcinoma is a type of skin cancer that can be caused by unprotected sun exposure.